mixuala/adventures-in-AI/seminar.md

 - combine the same atoms to get different people (1e27)
 - combine perceptrons in different ways to get different models (1e9)

+Where does data come from?
+- #tenYearChallenge
+-

 ## Ethics and Issues